wmcbrine/tivodecode-ng/README.md

 =========================

 Copyright 2006-2018, Jeremy Drake et al.
-See COPYING for license terms.
+See [COPYING.md] for license terms.

 tivodecode-ng ("ng" for "next generation") is a portable command-line tool for decrypting .TiVo video files into program streams or transport